sumedhaKl/student-2/_posts/2024-02-26-Blog_about_CPT_Project.md

 courses: { compsci: {week: 8} }
 ---
 ## CPT Project
+For our passion project, we made a mental health site for people to learn more about their mental health.

 ### Overview of my Project

-For our passion project, we made a mental health site for people to learn more about their mental health.
+I made a memory game to test focus,memory and recall.
+Users can flip cards to see if they match.
+Once the cards match, their image freezes and the user can continue to look for more matches.

 <table>
   <thead>